There are (at least) 3 bugs in this code. Can you spot them?

 Make sure that this also work if an input is empty.

-element allowing to change the degrees unit (“Fahrenheit”, “Celsius” or “Kelvin”), as in the Google widget.
+Under each input, there should be a <select> element allowing to change the degrees unit (“Fahrenheit”, “Celsius” or “Kelvin”), as in the Google widget.

 Use data as a single source of truth, and derive the view from it.